To see how we calculated these scores, you can find a full explanation of our methodology here.

 The result of our Netflix review?
 It’s still the best streaming service for most people, even if it is a bit more expensive than others.

-Netflix has three different plans to choose from, all of which come without commercials.
-The biggest difference between the three is picture quality.
-You’ll only get 640 x 480 pixels on the Basic plan — roughly half the number of HD (1,280 x 720) and a fifth of 4K Ultra HD quality (3,840 x 2,160).
+Netflix has three plans to choose from, three of which come without commercials.
+The difference between the plans is picture quality.
+You’ll only get SD 1080 pixels on the Standard with Ads plan and Premium comes with 4K + HDR.

 For comparison, Prime Video includes 4K streaming at no extra charge, while Hulu and HBO NOW don’t have any 4K content yet.
 If you’ve recently purchased a new 4K TV, it might be worth upgrading to Netflix’s top plan to take advantage of its extensive 4K library.

 Unfortunately, Netflix doesn’t currently offer any discounts for students.
 If you’re a full-time student looking to save some money, we collected some of our favorite student discounts here.

 To gauge Netflix’s library compared to other major TV streaming services, we broke our evaluation into two categories: licensed content and original programming.
 For the shows and movies Netflix purchases instead of producing themselves, we focused on the total number available and how much people actually like them.
 For that, we used IMDb’s lists of the top 250 TV shows and movies, which combine user ratings and popularity to determine its rankings.
 We counted how many titles each streaming service had in both lists.

 For original content, we collected a handful of metrics for every original title produced by Netflix, Hulu, Prime Video, MAX, Disney+, SHOWTIME, STARZ and Apple TV+.